INCOD3/SecHex-Spyware-Advanced-/README.md

 # Spyware-Advanced

-Hey, this is my new Project "BXSC-RAT"! 🕷
+Hey, this is my new Project "BXSC-RAT"! 🕷 (Source is currently private...)

-## Free Features:
--Webhooks
--Chrome Cookies
--Screen Recording
--AntiVirus Safe   [Tested with 37AVs]
--IP Address
--System Informations

 ## Full Features:
 -Discord Webhooks / Telegram Bot